Xynfin-Updated/jimmyfr/README.md

 # lunarQTfork
-lunarQT since it got taken down
+this is the lunarQT installer since it got taken down11!!1